tbm/homepage/pages/debian/orion/qnap/ts-109/known-issues.md

 ## Installation

-* The installer fails to make the system bootable, especially on configurations with LVM and RAID.
-You can [apply a workaround](../troubleshooting/#bootable) for RAID, but installation with LVM are not possible.
+* The installer fails to make the system bootable, especially on configurations with LVM or RAID.
+If you don't use LVM or RAID, you can apply a workaround](../troubleshooting/#bootable).
+Do not use LVM or RAID!

 ## Upgrades

 * Upgrades may fail because the initramfs doesn't fit in flash.
-If you use LVM, it's best to stay on Debian 9 (stretch) as there's no solution or workaround.
-If you don't use LVM, you can [apply a workaround](../troubleshooting/#ramdisk).
+If you use LVM or RAID, it's best to stay on Debian 9 (stretch) as there's no solution or workaround.
+If you don't use LVM or RAID, you can [apply a workaround](../troubleshooting/#ramdisk).

 ## General operations